 That direction obviously wasn't going to work at which point the genius of Phil Ramone, producer of the soundtrack who had the vision to see the potential of the song, asked us to change it to the present concept of a girl possessed with the passion of a gift for dance.
 Without Phil it would not have happened."

-Sembello added: "It was nominated for an academy award and was disqualified according to 'academy rules' because the song was changed from the original and was not originally written solely for the film, which pisses me off to this day."
+."
+"Maniac" was nominated, but apparently disqualified.
+Michael Sembello explained: "It was nominated for an Academy Award and was disqualified according to 'academy rules' because the song was changed from the original and was not originally written solely for the film, which pisses me off to this day."

 This was accidentally included on a tape of Sembello's songs his wife sent to Paramount for consideration in Flashdance.
 The studio loved it and used it in the movie.

 The dance scenes in the video (and the movie), were performed by body double Marine Jahan.
-It was a well-kept secret that Jennifer Beals did not dance in the movie.
+It was a well-kept secret that Jennifer Beals did not dance in the film.

 The quick little notes that sound like a cowbell on speed were generated with a Linn Electronics LM-1, the first drum machine loaded with samples of real instruments.
 The rest of the rhythm was made up of Simmons electronic drums played by Carlos Vega and synthesizers programmed by Sembello and Dennis Matkosky.
 A cello played by Dennis Karmazyn is also in the mix.

-This was commonly used in aerobics classes, which was a big trend at the time.
+With a BPM of 159, "Maniac" was a hit in aerobics classes, which was a big trend at the time.
+It's a great song to get that heart rate up.

-In 2007, this was used in commercials for Kia cars, which show a Kia salesman doing a similar dance.
+, which show a Kia salesman doing a similar dance and "selling like he's never sold before."
 The idea is that he's making great deals like a Maniac.

 MusicianJohnPaul - Bay Area, CA